EpicoStudio/dynamic-year-block/README.txt

 === Dynamic Year Block – display a copyright notice in your footer with the current year ===
 Contributors:      pagelab, epicostudio
-Tags:              year, date, dynamic, copyright, footer, block Tested up to:      6.5
+Tags:              year, date, dynamic, copyright, footer Tested up to:      6.5
 Requires at least: 5.9
 Requires PHP:      7.0